16 Ways To Make More Money On The Side

 You can either drive people for Uber, Taxify, Ola, Shebah etc or deliver food through UberEats.

-Packages can be delivered with Amazon but from what I have heard, they have high volumes and low pay for the level of work.
+Packages can be delivered with Amazon but from what we have heard, they have high volumes and low pay for the level of work.

 All of these options are extremely flexible around your regular work though and my delivery guys love it.